-If a consent authority decides to approve a development under Part 4 of the Environmental Planning and Assessment Act 1979 (not including major projects), with a lower credit obligation than described in a biodiversity development assessment report, concurrence is required from the Department of Planning, Industry and Environment.
+If a consent authority decides to approve a development under Part 4 of the Environmental Planning and Assessment Act 1979 (not including major projects), with a lower credit obligation than described in a biodiversity development assessment report, concurrence is required from the Department of Planning, Industry and Environment (the Department).

-The Department is committed to applying the new Biodiversity Offset Scheme and supporting the Biodiversity Conservation Act 2016, including the conservation of biodiversity at bioregional and state scales.
-The Biodiversity Offset Scheme delivers a transparent, consistent and scientific approach to biodiversity assessment and offsetting partnered with in perpetuity biodiversity stewardship agreements to create secure offset sites.
+The Department is committed to applying the new Biodiversity Offsets Scheme and supporting the Biodiversity Conservation Act 2016, including the conservation of biodiversity at bioregional and state scales.
+The Biodiversity Offsets Scheme delivers a transparent, consistent and scientific approach to biodiversity assessment and offsetting partnered with in perpetuity biodiversity stewardship agreements to create secure offset sites.

-How will the Department decide whether to grant concurrence?
+How does the Department decide whether to grant concurrence?

 - any biodiversity development assessment report prepared for the development and the impacts of the development on biodiversity values that will not be offset